 A Nespresso machine is built to brew the perfect cup of coffee by heating the pod’s contents to the correct brewing temperature.
-The device is programmed to heat water between 83-86 degrees Fahrenheit for their original and 78 degrees Fahrenheit for the Vertuo.
-So, a Nespresso machine will automatically brew coffee at warmer temperatures.
+The device is programmed to heat water between 83-86 degrees Celcius for their OriginalLine machines and 78 +/- 5 degrees Celcius for the Vertuo Machines.

 Can You make Cold Coffee From a Nespresso Machine?